meeque/tls-playground/README.md

 If you're using Windows or some other unsupported OS, consider running TP in a Linux VM.
 Or, run TP in a Docker container, as described in the next section.

-If you plan to use TP to order X.509 certificates from a public Certificate Authority (CA), its best to run TP on an Internet-facing host with a public DNS record.
+If you plan to use TP to order X.509 certificates from a public Certificate Authority (CA), it's best to run TP on an Internet-facing host with a public DNS record.
 Even then, you can run TP on a host in a private network or even fully offline.
 You'll just have to do some steps manually, see the [TP ACME utilities](acme/README.md) for details.